Spicy sriracha sauce makes these 30-minute & 6-ingredient Roasted Sriracha Chickpeas the best vegan & gluten-free snack or topping to any meal.

 I truly hope you LOVE these crispy Roasted Sriracha Chickpeas as much as I do!
 They truly are the best healthy snack and also make an amazing topping to spice up so many meals.
 Get ready for these baked chickpeas to be your newest go-to recipe!

-- 1 Tbsp neutral oil (13 grams– I used sunflower oil but avocado, vegetable, and grapeseed oil also work well)
+- 1 tablespoon avocado oil sunflower and grapseed oil also work well

 - Preheat your oven to 375F and line a large baking tray with parchment paper.